sharmaeklavya2/notes-source/src/kannada/grammar/verbs.md

 Other than these tenses, we also have the imperative mood.

+Let + denote concatenation without संधि, and ⊕ denote concatenation with संधि.

 ## Imperative mood (ಆಜ್ಞಾರ್ಥಕ ರೂಪಗಳು) and verb root

 When we want to give a command, suggestion, or request to someone, we use the imperative mood.
 If a sentence contains just a verb and nothing else, it's the imperative mood.
 There are two varieties: informal singular and plural/formal.